near-daos/sputnik-dao-contract/sputnikdao2/TestPlan.md

 ### get_policy
 Returns policy of this contract.
 ### get_staking_contract
 Returns the staking contract if available.
-Otherwise returns None.
+Otherwise returns `None`.
 ### has_blob
 Returns whether the blob with given hash is stored.
 ### get_locked_storage_amount